 - Standing water means that your crawl space is very wet

-- The smell and feel of your crawl space is of water, and there is mildew and mold growing in many places around your crawl space.
+- The smell and feel of your crawl space are of water, and mildew and mold are growing in many places around your crawl space.
 This makes it a wet crawl space.

-- A dampness and smell of moisture ranks your crawl space as very damp, and usually crawl spaces that hold a hot water heater are considered very damp.
+- Dampness and smell of moisture rank your crawl space as very damp and usually crawl spaces that hold a water heater are considered very damp.

 - A moderately damp crawl space only smells and feels damp when the weather is very humid, but there is nothing that indicates water leakage or seepage.

-Each type of humidity and dampness of crawl space will require a different type of crawl space dehumidifier, and it is important that you evaluate what the conditions of your crawl space are before you go out and purchase your crawl space fan.
+Each type of humidity and dampness of crawl space will require a different kind of crawl space dehumidifier, and you must evaluate what the conditions of your crawl space are before you go out and purchase your crawl space fan.

 Next, you need to determine how many changes of air there will be every hour, which will be determined according to the humidity of your crawl space:

-- Extremely wet crawl spaces have 6 changes per hour
+- Extremely wet crawl spaces have six changes per hour

-- Wet crawl spaces have 5 changes per hour
+- Wet crawl spaces have five changes per hour

-- Very damp crawl spaces have 4 changes per hour
+- Very damp crawl spaces have four changes per hour

-- Moderately damp crawl spaces have 3 changes per hour
+- Moderately damp crawl spaces have three changes per hour

-Once you have obtained the measurements of the crawl space, you need to calculate the air flow that the crawl space dehumidifier will be handling.
-To do that calculation, you will multiply the cubic feet of the crawl space by the number of air changes that will be handled.
+Once you have obtained the measurements of the crawl space, you need to calculate the airflow that the crawl space dehumidifier will be handling.
+To do that calculation, you will multiply the cubic feet of the crawl space by the number of air changes that will be processed.
 That number is then divided by 60 to determine the number of cubic feet per minute that your crawl space dehumidifier will need to handle.

-Your crawl space is 1500 square feet, and you require 5 air changes for your wet crawl space.
+Your crawl space is 1500 square feet, and you require five air changes for your wet crawl space.

 1500 x 5 = 7500